thuytrinh/algorithms/README.md

 # LeetCodeJava

-My solutions for https://leetcode.com/ in Java (and Kotlin for unit tests only)
+My solutions for https://leetcode.com/ and https://www.hackerrank.com/ in Java and Kotlin.